 State law requires vehicle owners to display two license plates, one at the exterior front and one at the exterior rear of the vehicle.
 Plates must be securely fastened in the horizontal position of not less than 12 inches from the ground, measuring from the bottom.
 Texas Administration Code, Texas Department of Motor Vehicles, 217.22

 * This guidance is referenced in Texas Department of Transportation (TxDOT) requirements to properly display the registration certificate.
-DPS does not inspect the license plate itself, but instead inspects the license plate lamp.
-View DPS Rules/Regulation Inspection Criteria
+DPS does not inspect the license plate specifically, but instead inspects the license plate lamp.
+See DPS Rules/Regulation Inspection Criteria.

 Operation of a vehicle without registration insignia is an offense.
 Additional information on offense and compliance is specified in the Texas Transportation Code, 502.473.